Guide for 2 Best Ways to Offset Your Carbon Emissions

 - Personal mobility – motorised transport like a car, motorbike, even boat!

 - Mass mobility – train, ferries, bus, etc.

 - Air travel.

-This means that you could choose to start calculating your carbon footprint for just one or two categories to start with, if you're not ready to do all of it!
+Incidentally, this also means that you could choose to start calculating your carbon footprint for just one or two categories to start with, if you’re not ready to do all of them.

 I’ll now go into each category and tell you what kind of records you’ll need to complete the sections.

 I start with air travel not just because it is often the biggest footprint activity in the list, but also because it is the easiest to complete.
 You literally just need to remember where you took off, and where you landed.
 Seriously, that’s it.
 I remind myself of my flights by looking at my calendar for the past year.